Vehicle standards and specifications for cars including brakes, engine and exhaust modifications, fuel systems, and wheels and tyres.

 It is recommended that braking modifications are carried out using production components that themselves do not require modification.

 Requirements for upgrading brakes

-When brakes are upgraded using components or systems which were not standard options for the vehicle, a Statement of Requirements or a report from an MR426 Chartered professional engineers may be necessary.
+When brakes are upgraded using components or systems which were not standard options for the vehicle, a Statement of Requirements or a report from a light vehicle engineering signatory may be necessary.

 When the brake system of an early model vehicle is modified, it is recommended that a dual or split circuit brake system be fitted.